GrigoreAlexandru/Gaia-no-bootstrap-clone/README.md

 [live here](https://grigorealexandru.github.io/Gaia-no-bootstrap-clone/)

-Gaia bootstrap visual copy , css only , not responsive.
+Gaia bootstrap visual copy , css only , not responsive only on x1024 resolution